 The word “Ja” in the local Khasi language means rice or food and “Stem” means yellow, hence yellow rice!
+Ingredients for yellow rice:

 Take a cooking pan or a pot and pour oil into it.
 Heat it until warm.
 Add the onion paste and sauté till it turns translucent.
 Next, add garlic and ginger paste and sauté for about 4 minutes.